al3jandr0/journalscript/README.md

 - - [ ] Windows?

 ### Tests - cases
-1. Command: 'config init'
+x1.
+Command: 'config init'
-1.1 Test journalscript config init
-1.1.1 Test defaults
-1.1.2 Test custom content but default location
-1.1.3 Test default content but custom location
-1.1.4 Test invalid location of data dir (no permissions) such that it command produces an error, and no config file is created
-1.1.5 Test invalid location of template dir (no permissions) such that it command produces an error, and no config file is created
-1.1.6 Test invalid location of config dir (no permissions) such that it command produces an error, and no config file is created
+x1.1 Test journalscript config init x1.1.1 Test defaults x1.1.2 Test custom content but default location x1.1.3 Test default content but custom location x1.1.4 Test invalid location of data dir (no permissions) such that it command produces an error, and no config file is created x1.1.5 Test invalid location of template dir (no permissions) such that it command produces an error, and no config file is created x1.1.6 Test invalid location of config dir (no permissions) such that it command produces an error, and no config file is created

-1.2 Command: 'config'|'config show'
-1.2.1 Test config show.
-    Given no config file
-    And no env var overrides
-    Then journalscript prints to stdout that there is no cofiguration set.
-Indicate to run config init

-1.2.2 Test config show with config located in $XDG_CONFIG/journalscript
-    Given a config file located containing all of journalscripts env vars (need better deffinition) located in $HOME/.config/ And no env var overrides
-    Then journalscript prints to stdout the same values of journalscript's env vars corresponding to those in the configuration file

-1.2.3 No config file displays default values
-1.2.4 Test config shows override vars in the environment
+1 Command: configure
+1.1 Subcommand: show
+1.1.1 Test No config file and no env overrides and no xdg directories displays default values 1.2.2 Test config file located in $HOME gets picked up 1.2.3 Test config file located in $XDG_CONFIG/journalscript get picked up 1.2.4 Test config file located in custom location gets picked up with appropiate env overrides 1.2.5 Test config shows system override vars in the environment 1.2.6 Test config shows JOURNALSCRIPT specific override vars in the environment

 2. Command: ''|'write'
 2.1 Test journalscript write create